thufschmitt/tix-papers/context/nix/syntax-and-semantics.md

-The language we study isn't exactly the Nix language, but a simplified version of it (ommiting some minor features without importance for the type system and some other that will be dicussed in \Cref{implem::extensions}), to which we add some type annotations.
-In all this document, every reference to Nix points to this language.
+The language we study is not the whole Nix language, but a simplified version of it (ommiting some minor features without importance for the type system and some other that will be dicussed in \Cref{implem::extensions}), to which we add type annotations.
+In this document, every reference to Nix is intended to refer to this variation of the language.

 The full syntax is given in the \Cref{nix::syntax}.
-Its semantic is informally described below (a complete semantic is given in
+Its semantic is informally described below (the formal semantic is given in
 \Cref{sec:nix-light}).

-This language is a lambda calculus, with some additions, namely :
+This language is lazily-evaluated a lambda calculus, with some additions,
+namely:

 - Constants, let-bindings (always recursive), some (hardcoded) infix operators and if construct's.